MrYsLab/python_banyan/docs/example9.md

 application's messaging needs.
 When using a single backplane configuration, there is no need to manually perform message routing, since all components automatically connect to a [common backplane.](../examples_intro/#the-banyan-backplane)

-There are occasions, however, where you might like to design your component so that it can to communicate with more than one backplane.
+However, there are occasions where you might like to design your component so that it can communicate with more than one backplane.
 Some possible scenarios for this configuration would be to provide message load balancing or a better separation of operational concerns.
 To support these types of configurations, a new base class, [***BanyanBaseMulti***,](https://github.com/MrYsLab/python_banyan/blob/master/python_banyan/banyan_base_multi/banyan_base_multi.py) is required.

-# The ***Banyan Base Multi*** Base Class
+## The ***Banyan Base Multi*** Base Class

 In many ways, the ***BanyanBaseMulti*** base class